w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/hydration-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Hydration parachain:
+Here you will find a variety of dashboards that help visualize data from the Hydration parachain:

 - [hydration on Polkadot](https://dune.com/substrate/hydradx): This dashboard provides a comprehensive view of DEX volumes and liquidity on the Hydration parachain.